September 9, 2013

 Lokomat® Training Goals with ASIA A Patients

-An attempt was made to use the Lokomat with complete paraplegic patients to reduce severe spasticity and maintain the mobility of passive structures of the musculoskeletal system.
+An attempt was made to use the Lokomat with complete paraplegic patients to train the mobility of passive structures of the musculoskeletal system.

 In principle, Lokomat training is also possible with severely paralyzed ASIA A patients.
 For safety reasons the following conditions must however be fulfilled: